-Starting with preschool, students are encouraged to check out books during scheduled library times, during free times or before or after school.
-Students in grades PS - 1 may check out one book per visit, students in grades 2 - 3 may check out two books and students in grades 4 - 8 may use discretion in determining how many materials they can complete during a two week period.
+Starting with preschool, students are guided in selecting books to check out during weekly scheduled library times, during free times or before or after school.
+Library classes are an instructional time for students to learn skills to support their research, explore various genres of literature and work on shared projects around themes.
 Students may come to the Library at any time between class visits to exchange books for new selections.

 Gift Book Program

 Gift books are a meaningful way to recognize special occasions in your child's life and offer significant support to the Library.
 These are most frequently given at the time of a birthday but also may be given in honor of a teacher or a meaningful event in the life of your child.
 Contact the library for more details.